amithr/Blockchain-Tutorial/README.md

 ### Summary
 - The application will be launched with a dashboard node, a logging node, and a React frontend.
 - Each node is a purpose-specific API server that sends and receives requests.
+- The code that provides each node its functionality is based on a Python web framework called FastAPI.
+However, a piece of software called Uvicorn is the web server that actually executes and allows requests to be made to your FastAPI code from the internet.
 - All nodes are stored on a single machine and will have the same IP address, however, each node has a unique port number assigned to it.
+- Nodes can only be manually stopped and started via the dashboard node's API.
 - Each user must create a command node and mining nodes to have functional blockchain network.
 This can be done from the dashboard in the frontend.
 - Once a network is established, votes can be submitted to any one of the user's mining nodes and a blockchain will begin to be built.
 Votes can be be submitted via the dashboard.
 ### Components